Reduced density matrix approach to one-dimensional ultracold bosonic systems: Theory

 where $a_{\perp}^2\coloneqq \hbar/(m\omega_{\perp})$ is the width of the condensate in the transverse direction and where we note that we remove the explicit appearance of the $(z,t)$ arguments of $\varphi$ for simplicity.

-The 1D GPE above exhibits significant accuracy in describing quasi-1D BECs in the weakly interacting limit.
+The 1D GPE above exhibits significant accuracy in describing 1D BECs in the weakly interacting limit.
 However, there does exist more accurate expressions, such as the 1D non-polynomial Schr\"odinger equation (1D NPSE) derived by Salasnich \textit{et al} \cite{Salasnich2002}.
 The 1D NPSE is still a mean-field description of the state, yet it assumes a variational width in the transverse direction and, accordingly, is more accurate than the 1D GPE.
 The explicit expression for the 1D NPSE is given by \cite{Salasnich2002},

 Here, $\sigma$ is the variational width of the BEC in the transverse direction.
-We note that in Eq.~\eqref{equation:npse_algebraic}, we can solve for $\sigma$ and then parse the relevant expression into the differential equation in Eq.~\eqref{equation:npse_differential}.
+We note that in Eq.~\eqref{equation:npse_algebraic}, we can solve for $\sigma$ and then substitute the relevant expression into the differential equation in Eq.~\eqref{equation:npse_differential}.
+Whilst the 1D NPSE is formally derived from the 3D GPE by assuming a transverse profile with a variational width $\sigma(z)$, its application to strictly 1D systems is well justified in the present context.
+The ground-state solution obtained from the 1D NPSE is a purely 1D function of $z$ that satisfies the boundary conditions imposed by the 1D Hamiltonian above.
+In this sense, $\sigma$ functions effectively as an additional variational degree of freedom that is optimised to minimise the ground-state energy, even though its original motivation stems from transverse confinement effects.

+For these reasons, the 1D NPSE serves here as a direct and appropriate benchmark for assessing the accuracy of the RDM method relative to the standard mean-field approach (the 1D GPE).
+Both the 1D NPSE and the 2-RDM yield improvements over the 1D GPE (as shown below), but through distinct mechanisms: the former via an extended variational \textit{ansatz} within a 1D framework, and the latter via a beyond-mean-field treatment of particle interactions.
+This comparison therefore directly tests the capacity of the RDM approach to capture the ground state beyond what is achievable with a mean-field description.